Rat Problems and Sewers

 To book a camera survey of your drains to identify rat problems call 0800 026 0308

 PEST UK can't guarantee that installing a sewer one way return valve to stop rats coming from the sewer into the drain will resolve the issue, however in a lot of cases they are successful in preventing rats accessing a property.

 A large proportion of rat problems stem from sewers.
 Breaches in sewers under buildings can be costly and time consuming.
 Repairs to sewers may run into thousands of pounds.
-Baiting alone may or may not solve the problem but if the infestation originates from a sewer then future problems are likely unless the sewer issue is addressed.
+If the infestation originates from a sewer then future problems are likely unless the sewer issue is addressed.
 Baiting some sewer related rat problems just does not work as the rats that are killed from eating the bait are replaced by ‘new’ rats from the sewer.

 Relief from rats can be for longer periods in lightly infested sewers.
-It may be that rats are getting into the structure of the building via a broken or cracked pipe, a ‘bodged’ connection (kitchen & bathroom extensions are common for this) or a missing vent guard.
-Rats and sewer problems are just not restricted to inside buildings (although this is the most serious, time consuming and costly) but they may burrow out of compromised sewer systems in open ground and the rat population will spread out not the surrounding area.
+It may be that rats are getting into the structure of the building via a broken or cracked pipe, a ‘bodged’ connection, often found in kitchen and bathroom extensions, or a missing vent guard.
+Rats and sewer problems are just not restricted to inside buildings (although this is the most serious, time consuming and costly) but they may burrow out of compromised sewer systems in open ground and the rat population will spread out in the surrounding area.

-- A baiting program to clear up any rats outside of the ‘re sealed’ sewer system once the repair or sewer valve has been fitted.
+A baiting program will clear up any rats outside the resealed sewer system after the sewer one way return valve has been fitted.